Yvorie90/Automaton/README.md

 ![screenshot menu0](https://cdn.discordapp.com/attachments/778226108834512937/918913659953111090/unknown.png)<br>
 you can stop it by giving 0<br>
 ![screenshot stop](![image](https://user-images.githubusercontent.com/73123597/145616574-90fd6cb4-f06f-460a-ab63-bddd2b723a6a.png)<br>
+if you give:<br>
-if you give 1, it'll open a window to let your search your automaton file<br>
+1 - it'll open a window to let your search your automaton file<br>
-if you give 2, it'll open another menu with [those](https://github.com/Yvorie90/Automaton/tree/main/data/automaton) default automaton to let you test <br>
+2 - it'll open another menu with [those](https://github.com/Yvorie90/Automaton/tree/main/data/automaton) default automaton to let you test <br>
 <br>
 **choice 1 choose your automaton file**<br>
 you can choose to close the window<br>